Security and Law Enforcement

-During the two year course, students will not only receive instructional theory, but will also practice some methods of security.
-Field trips to local courts, central police services, various law enforcement agencies and prisons will also be a part of the program.
+During this two year course, students will not only receive instructional theory, but will also practice some methods of security and crime scene investigation.
+Field trips to local courts, central police services, various law enforcement agencies, and prisons will also be part of the program.

-Students will get first-hand knowledge of the prison system with a question and answer session with inmates presently incarcerated in Attica and Wende.
-The Community Awareness Program (CAP) and the Youth Assistance Program (Y.A.P.) enable students as well as college, church and various civic groups to engage in presentation, which effectively demonstrates an objective and accurate view of the facility, it’s programs, the criminal justice system and problems that inmates face in preparation for re-entry into the community.
+Students will get first-hand knowledge of the prison system with a question and answer session with inmates presently incarcerated in Attica and Wende Correctional Facilities.
+The Community Awareness Program (CAP) and the Youth Assistance Program (Y.A.P.) enable students as well as college, church and various civic groups to engage in the presentation, which effectively demonstrates an objective and accurate view of the facility, it’s programs, the criminal justice system and problems that inmates face preparing for re-entry into the community.

 Orleans/Niagara BOCES partners with local school districts to provide exciting hands-on career and technical training during normal school day.
 To learn more, speak with your high school counselor.

 NYS Approved Program Title & CIP Code

 Possible Career Paths

 - With a 2 year CTE program: Private Security Officer, increased demand 4%*

 - Associate’s Degree: Law Enforcement Officer, increased demand 5%*

 - Bachelor’s Degree:, Social Worker, increased demand 11%*